-- 1. The week of withdrawal is the week in which verbal or written communication is received by the Office of Retention and Advocacy, Gannett-Tripp Library, rooms 108, 109, 110 (or a later date if the notice so stipulates).
+- 1. The week of withdrawal is the week in which verbal or written communication is received by the Associate Dean of Students (or a later date if the notice so stipulates).
 The first week of classes is the week in which the first day of class falls.
-The class week starts at 12:01 a.m. on Monday. - 2.
-The standard refund policy will apply to students who have been suspended or dismissed for disciplinary reasons.
+The class week starts at 12:01 a.m. on Monday. - The standard refund policy will apply to students who have been suspended or dismissed for disciplinary reasons. - 3.
 All scholarships, grants, and loans received though Elmira College will be pro-rated based on the college refund schedule if the student withdraws during the academic year.
 Refunds for Federal Title IV financial aid (PELL Grant, SEOG Grant, TEACH Grant, Federal Direct Subsidized/Unsubsidized Loans, Federal Perkins Loans and Federal PLUS Loans) are governed by federal law and a federal refund schedule.
-Students who withdraw or take a leave of absence from the College during an enrollment period should contact the Bursar in McGraw Hall, room 215, (607) 735-1762.
+Students who withdraw or take a leave of absence from the College during an enrollment period should contact the Bursar in McGraw Hall, room 127, (607) 735-1762.
 The Bursar completes the Department of Education worksheet for Return of Title IV funds using the withdrawal or leave date to determine the amount of federal aid the student is eligible to receive based on the percentage of time enrolled in the term.
 All days during the term (except for scheduled breaks of five days or more) are counted.
-Federal aid is pro-rated on a daily basis until the student has completed 70% of the term (at which time, the student has earned 100% of Title IV funds).
+Federal aid is pro-rated on a daily basis until the student has completed 70% of the term (at which time, the student has earned 100% of Title IV